etapanari/contacts-app/README.md

 **Dependencies**

-Install all the gems required by runnin:
+Install all the gems required by running:

 ```
 $ bundle install
 ```

-**Audit GEM installation**
+**Audited GEM installation**

-This project requires the installation of the [audited](https://github.com/collectiveidea/audited) gem to implement the Edits History feature.
+This project requires the installation of the [audited](https://github.com/collectiveidea/audited) gem to implement the 'Edits History' feature.

 For that please run the following commands to install the gem and start the DB migration: